Youth homelessness is completely solvable

 Take a closer look at the legislative state of youth homelessness and housing policy across the country by exploring our issue pages and maps.

-Homeless youth face legal and systemic barriers to accessing essential resources and services, but state laws, policies, and systems can provide crucial protections and advantages for a smoother and more secure transition out of homelessness.
+Homeless youth face legal and systemic barriers to accessing essential resources and services, but state laws, policies, and systems can provide crucial protections and services for a smoother and more secure transition out of homelessness.
 But all of this requires housing.

 The updated Index focuses primarily on housing policy – accessing, affording, and maintaining safe and habitable housing, free from discrimination and with additional supports and resources for youth who want them.
-It also focuses on systems that can help prevent, or that can cause, homelessness.
+It also focuses on systems that can help prevent (or that can cause) homelessness.

 Our New Identity